-Every student wants a great score in the IELTS test.
+Every student wants to get a great score in the IELTS test.

 What went wrong?

 Most students take the test with nothing more than luck on their side.
-If they had taken the time to improve their English skills they would find the test a lot easier.
+If they had taken the time to improve their General English skills, they would find the test a lot easier.

 I have outlined below a few steps you need to take to ensure a much better chance of a great score in the IELTS test.